ananthkrj/CUDA-Llamma-Optimizations-for-LLM-inference/README.md

 - What does Rope do:
 - How to apply Rope to optimize the llm layers:
 - What performance optimizations will this result in:
+- Understand the calculations that goes into calculations for pair_index, total pairs, and decoding coordinates, base_index